-Performance improved from 11.8 last quarter In 2016-17, Kent were lowest on 5.2 per 100,000 population Good to be low
+Performance improved from 11.8 last quarter In 2016-17, Kent were lowest on 5.2 per 100,000 population

 There were 41 admissions made up to the end of Q2 and the rate of admissions is within target.
 Continued management oversight of all residential placements and the promotion of alternative forms of care have resulted in the level of residential admissions continuing to reduce.